0xGeorgii/0xgeorgii.github.io/articles/elliptic-curves-smalltalk-p1.md

 need to find <img src="https://latex.codecogs.com/gif.latex?n,nP=Q"/>
 this is <img src="https://latex.codecogs.com/gif.latex?n&space;=&space;log_{P}&space;Q" />

-The complexity in this case - is that the group of point on an elliptic curve might not be a circle.
+The complexity in this case - is that the group of the point on an elliptic curve might be not cyclic.
 There is no generatrix point there.
 But we can select a point on the elliptic curve use of which we are able to generate Many points on the elliptic curve.
-If in circle group we power the generatix number to get others non zero elements of field, in elliptic curve case - we cannot multiply points, but can only sum them.
+If in the cyclic group we can power the generatrix number to get others non zero elements of the field, in elliptic curve case - we cannot multiple points, but can only sum them.

 <img src="https://latex.codecogs.com/gif.latex?nP=mP"/>
 <img src="https://latex.codecogs.com/gif.latex?\varnothing&space;=&space;(m-n)P&space;=&space;P&plus;...m...&plus;P-P...n...P"/>
 count of pointer restricted by square field size plus one.
-As [Hasse's theorem on elliptic curves](https://en.wikipedia.org/wiki/Hasse%27s_theorem_on_elliptic_curves) tells us - the amount of pointer is about order of field.
-Consequently - if the pointer generated big enough field, needs find on what P was multiplied on what to get Q.
+As [Hasse's theorem on elliptic curves](https://en.wikipedia.org/wiki/Hasse%27s_theorem_on_elliptic_curves) tells us - the amount of pointers is about an order of field.
+Consequently - if the pointer generated big enough field, need to find what P was multiplied on to get Q.

 important: if P and n is known - the calculation of Q might be done quickly <img src="https://latex.codecogs.com/gif.latex?O(\sqrt&space;p)"/>:
 <img src="https://latex.codecogs.com/gif.latex?5P=(P&plus;P)&plus;(P&plus;P)&plus;P"/>